JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/getbibtexdatafromdoi.md

 # Complete information using online databases

-JabRef can help you complement your entries from their DOI.
+JabRef can help you complement your entries from their DOI or ISBN.

+In the entry table, right-click on the entry to complement, and select the menu **Get BibTeX data from DOI/ISBN/...** (_obviously, this feature is disabled if your entry does not have a DOI/ISBN._).
-Open the [entry editor](../advanced/entryeditor/), and in the General tab, click on the button **Get BibTeX data from DOI**. _Obviously, this feature is available only if your entry already has a DOI._
+Alternatively, you can open the [entry editor](../advanced/entryeditor/), and in the General tab, click on the button **Get BibTeX data from DOI**.

 ![Screenshot of general tab](../.gitbook/assets/getbibtexdatafromdoi-main.png)